nxadm/rakudo-pkg/README.md

 ```

 -v provides an external volume were the packages will be created.
 Look in the
-pkgs directory for the generated native packages.
+staging directory for the generated native packages.
 -e are the versions and revision mentioned above.
 The last line sets the image you want to use for the creation of packages.
 At the moment, the following packaging images are available: